Where do users typically first interact with your brand? Your website.

 If you do pass that initial visual test, is that all you need?
 Unfortunately, no.

 Getting users to your website is only the first step.
 Next, users have to decide if they want to engage with you like filling out a contact form with their personal info.
 This is when your design AND your messaging have to work together to sell your brand.
-Your brand messaging (the words on your website) has to be simple, clear, and resonate with them.
+Your brand messaging (the words on your website) has to be simple, clear, and resonate.

 Take a look at your website now.
 Are you missing the mark in any of these ways?

-• Only focusing on features of your product
+- Only focusing on the features of your product

-When this happens, you might have notice these warning signs in your analytics:
+When this happens, you might notice these warning signs in your analytics:

 How You Want Users to Feel After Looking at Your Website

-Your website’s design and messaging needs to tell your brand story simply and clearly.
+Your website’s design and messaging need to tell your brand story simply and clearly.

 What’s your brand story?
 It’s the narrative you use to connect with your customers on a deeper level.
-It shows that your brand shares the same values as your customers.
+A thoughtful brand story demonstrates that you understand your customers and share their values.

-These feelings are what drives someone to engage with your brand.
+These feelings are what drive someone to engage with your brand.
 To spark these emotions though, you need to know how to tell your brand story.

 How to Craft Your Brand Story